elserpiente/Projet4BIM/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Project_4BIM's documentation!
+Welcome to LOCAL software's documentation!
 ========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   intro
+   AE_package
-   fichier
+   genetic_algorithm
-   modules
+   UI